michalliss/msid4/README.md

 I've gathered benchmark results of similar models.
 It's kind of surprising to see that VGG16 scored lower, even though it was an inspiration for my model.

 # Usage
 Dependencies:

+Python 3.6.9 with:
 - tensorflow
 - numpy
 - cupy
 - matplotlib

 To run KNN or CNN models yourself, you can simply download and run the included jupyter notebooks included in this repo.
+There are also .py files with the same code.

 For CNN, if you prefer to use pre-trained model, you can download the [pre-calculated weights](CNN/model.h5), put it in the working directory and load it using load_ready() function.
+It will automatically run predictions on test data for you.